Medical Assistant

 Students in selected health sciences programs will travel to the Shell Lake Health Education Center.
 Travel requirements are customized to meet individual program course competencies.

 Are you looking for a degree in healthcare that gives you flexible career options?
 As a program graduate, you will be trained to perform clinical procedures and lab tests, and develop the office skills you’ll need for employment in a physician's office or clinic.
-The curriculum includes a six-week clinical office practicum.
+The required courses include a six-week clinical office practicum.

 Program Overview